Virginia Hate Crime Assault Lawyer

 Proving that the defendant selected the alleged victim because of their racial, religious, or ethnic background can be very difficult for prosecutors because evidence of hate can be difficult to conclusively establish.
 The defendant may not have even known about the victim’s religious convictions, for example, therefore their words or actions may have been misconstrued.
 Another common defense strategy that a seasoned attorney may use to fight hate crime charges is the First Amendment right to free speech.

 If you have been unjustly charged with hate crime assault, it is important to protect your rights and your reputation.
-Criminal defense attorney Thomas Soldan is well-qualified to help protect you from the negative consequences that a hate crime assault conviction would have on your life and your future.
-Contact his Virginia law office today for a free consultation and to learn more about the charges against you and solid strategies for defense.
+Contact a criminal defense attorney today for a free consultation and to learn more about the charges against you.